MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-cluster.md

 author: v-dasis
 ms.author: v-dasis
 ms.reviewer: jgerend
-ms.date: 03/04/2020
+ms.date: 05/18/2020
 ---

 # Add or remove servers for an Azure Stack HCI cluster

 > Applies to: Windows Server 2019

 You can easily add or remove servers from a cluster in Azure Stack HCI.
-Keep in mind that each new physical server must be homogeneous in CPU type, memory, and disk number and size to the servers that are already present in the cluster.
+Keep in mind that each new physical server must closely match the rest of the servers in the cluster when it comes to CPU type, memory, number of drives, and the type and size of the drives.

 Whenever you add or remove a server, you must also perform cluster validation afterwards to ensure the cluster is functioning normally.